neurodata/ndtilecache/setup/README.md

   create database ocptilecache_django;
   ```

+##### Ctype

+  * Read the instructions in the ocplib folder to install the ctype acclerations for this service

 ##### Logging

   * Make directories for logging.
 It has to have permission for the Web server (www-data or your user for the development server)